 |Airlines: Domestic flights||US $15.00+||US $25.00+||Sometimes||No bikes on US or Canadian commuter flights.

 |Airlines: Overseas flights||US $15.00+||Free||Excess bag chg. may apply|

 |Bus, Intercity: US||Your own||Sometimes||Must fit in baggage hold||Travels w/ passenger|

 |Bus: Local||Free||Free||Must fit on rack||Some local US & Canadian local transit buses have bike racks.|

-On domestic US flights you will also have to pay an over limit (excess) baggage charge which can be as much as an additional US $60.00.
+On domestic US flights, you will also have to pay an over-limit (excess) baggage charge which can be as much as the additional US $60.00.
 This excess baggage charge does not apply to international flights.